 Advice for Those with Placenta Previa

 I would say to any mama experiencing placenta previa to just stay positive and hope and pray for the best possible outcome.
 We were very blessed that our daughter was born without further complications, but that is not the case for everyone.
-Having this condition can also affect future pregnancies and just having placenta previa makes a woman more likely to experience it again.
-Also, age plays a part as women age 35 and older are more likely to experience this condition, as well as women that are carrying twins or multiples.
+Having this condition can also affect future pregnancies.
+Just having placenta previa makes a woman more likely to experience it again.
+Also, women age 35 and older are more likely to experience this condition.
+So are women that are carrying twins or multiples.
 In the best-case scenarios, the condition lessens and shifts, thus allowing for normal, healthy delivery.

 Communicate with your health care provider about your options, and best of luck to you, mamas!